altocodenl/TODIS/readme.md

 The other two elements of computation, loops and errors, are niceties much in the same way as a roof and electricity are nice.
 Not absolutely essential for human life, but making it much easier and extending its capabilities.
 The essence of loops is conditional repetition of a sequence over a list or a hash; the essence of errors is conditional jumps through many levels, to avoid the burden of having to check everywhere whether a call was successful or not.
 Interestingly enough, errors are most useful as stoppers of sequences.

+A reference is a call to something that doesn't contain further calls.
+We bring something.

 Before we delve further into loops and errors, let's go back to the first element, logic as a sequence of calls, and understand it in detail.
 Our understanding of a call, back in pillar 3, is summarized in this structure:

 ```